ekino/EkinoNewRelicBundle/README.md

 The bundle comes with two built-in transaction naming strategies. ```route``` and ```controller```, naming the New Relic transaction after the route or controller respectively.
 However, the bundle supports custom transaction naming strategies through the ```service``` configuration option.
 If you have selected the ```service``` configuration option, you must pass the name of your own transaction naming service as the ```transaction_naming_service``` configuration option.

 The transaction naming service class must implement the ```Ekino\Bundle\NewRelicBundle\TransactionNamingStrategy\TransactionNamingStrategyInterface``` interface.
 For more information on creating your own services, see the Symfony documentation on [Creating/Configuring Services in the Container](http://symfony.com/doc/current/book/service_container.html#creating-configuring-services-in-the-container).

+## Symfony HTTP Cache

+When you are using Symfony's HTTP cache your `app/AppCache.php` will build up a response with your Edge Side Includes (ESI).
+This will look like one transaction in New Relic.
+When you set `using_symfony_cache: true` will these ESI request be separate transaction which improves the statistics.
+If you are using some other reverse proxy cache or no cache at all, leave this to false.

+If true is required to set the `application_name`.

 ## Deployment notification